aldaris/opensso/products/j2eeagents/appserver/v81/sampleapp/readme.txt

 needs to be installed first before deploying this sample application.

     * Overview
-    * Configure the Sun OpenSSO Enterprise server
+    * Configure the Sun OpenSSO server
     * Configure the agent properties
     * Compiling and Assembling the Application
     * Deploying the Sample Application